-From an investment standpoint, many of the stocks that are currently for sale in the over-the-counter market qualify as microcap stocks and penny stocks.
+From a stock investment standpoint, many of the stocks that are currently for sale in the OTC market qualify as microcap stocks and penny stocks.
 Many of these companies have yet to post positive earnings and bear no track record.
 Microcaps typically experience a high rate of failure and are often highly volatile.

 Separately, unexpected developments and news reports may hit a new industry like cannabis.
 For instance, in 2019, many pot stocks took a dive amid concerns that vaping was tied to a serious respiratory disease.

 In addition to the general market risk that comes with investing in a new industry, fraud often attaches itself to new, exciting, and less-regulated industries.

 In a 2018 investor bulletin, the Securities and Exchange Commission (SEC) alerted investors that their office regularly receives complaints about marijuana-related investments.
 “Scam artists often exploit ‘hot’ industries to trick investors,” the regulator said.

 The SEC said investors should particularly be wary of risks related to investment fraud and market manipulation.
 Investment fraud includes unlicensed, unregistered sellers; guaranteed returns; and unsolicited offers.
 Meanwhile, market manipulation can involve suspended trading in shares, changes to a company name or type of business, and false press releases.